quillaur/apprendre_python/data_science/computer_vision/object_detection/README.md

 One of the key strengths of the Viola-Jones algorithm is that it is fast and efficient, making it well-suited for real-time object detection tasks.
 However, it is not as accurate as some more recent object detection algorithms, such as those based on deep learning.

+Here is a nice video explanation of the topic => [exter minar: Object Detection with HAAR Cascade Classifiers](https://www.youtube.com/watch?v=kThRJyQCW-8)

 ### CNN

 ### SSD